damons/permutohedron/README.md

-#   permutohedron  ⤚ A trust-based decentralized Web/P2P AI/NLP search engine using Prolog.
+#   permutohedron  ⤚ A trust-based P2P AI search engine using Prolog.

 STATUS:  PLACEHOLDER -  PLEASE STAND BY